DOI-USGS/EGRET/README.md

 Package Installation
 ---------------------------------

-To install the EGRET and EGRET packages you need to be using R 3.0 or greater.
+To install the EGRET package you need to be using R 3.0 or greater.
 Then use the following command:

 ```R
 	install.packages(c("EGRET"))